 Foxtail Lily, Desert Candle

-Imposing lily relatives from western and central Asia, grown for 3–9-ft. tall spires of blooms.
-Bell-shaped, 1/4–1-in.-wide white, pink, or yellow flowers are massed closely in graceful, pointed spikes on upper one-third to one-half of stem.
+Imposing lily relatives from western and central Asia, grown for 3–9-ft.-tall spires of blooms.
+Bell-shaped, 1/4–1-in.-wide white, pink, or yellow flowers are massed closely in graceful, pointed spikes on the upper one-third to one-half of the stem.
 Plants bloom in late spring, early summer; need winter cold to bloom well.
-Rosettes of strapshaped basal leaves appear in early spring, fade away after bloom in summer.
+Rosettes of strap-shaped basal leaves appear in early spring, fade away after bloom in summer.

-Magnificent in large borders against background of dark green foliage, wall, or solid fence.
+Magnificent in large borders against a background of dark green foliage, a wall, or a solid fence.
 Dramatic in arrangements; cut when lowest flowers on spike open.

 Handle the thick, brittle roots carefully; they tend to rot when bruised or broken.
-Plant them in rich, fast-draining soil, setting crown just below surface in mildwinter climates, 4–6 in. deep in colder ones.
+Plant them in rich, fast-draining soil, setting crown just below the surface in mild-winter climates, 4–6 in. deep in colder ones.
 Space roots 2–4 ft. apart.
-When leaves die down, mark spot; don’t disturb roots.
-Don’t let soil dry out completely during dormancy.
+When leaves die down, mark the spot; don’t disturb the roots.
+Don’t let the soil dry out completely during dormancy.
 Provide winter mulch in coldest areas.Eremurus himalaicus